1st Century Roman Marriage Law

 Divorce in the New Testament

 It is commonly taught that remarriage after divorce is adultery (unless your ex dies) because of what Jesus says in Matt 5:32, Matt 19:9, Mark 10:11, and Luke 16:18.
-In addition, Paul repeats it in Romans 7:3 and 1 Corinthians 7:10-11.
+In addition, Paul says something like this in 1 Corinthians 7:10-11 and seemingly in Romans 7:3.
 Others may say Jesus contradicts the Torah when he denounces divorce because the Torah allows it (Deut 24:1-4, and Ex 21:10-12).
-God hates divorce (Malachi 2:16), yet he divorced Israel in the Babylonian exile (Jeremiah 3:8)?
+Lastly, according to Malachi 2:16, God hates divorce, yet he “divorced” Israel in the Babylonian exile (Jeremiah 3:8).
 How do we resolve this?

 Continue reading